-Linkage between farmers and traders: informal and oral contract.
-When the farmers want to sell their chicken, they negotiate with the regular traders about quantity and chicken price.
+Regulation between farmers and traders: informal and oral negotiation.

+Transaction methods: When the farmers want to sell their chicken, they negotiate with the regular traders about quantity and chicken price.
 Finishing negotiation, traders collect all or a part of the adult chicken and make the payment in cash at the time of collecting chickens